gregwhitaker/pubnub-channelgroup-example/README.md

 Example of using [PubNub](http://www.pubnub.com) Channel Groups.

 This example creates two publishers each with their own channel.
 One publisher sends CPU usage metrics and the other sends memory usage metrics.
 Both channels are members of a single "metrics" channel group that aggregates the channels.
+The metrics channel group is subscribed to and logged to the console.

 ## Prerequisites
 This example requires that you create a PubNub account.
 Using the account you will need